What Chilli Wants

-What Chilli Wants is an American reality television series that premiered on April 11, 2010, on VH1 starring Chilli, one-third of the Grammy Award-winning R&B trio TLC.
+What Chilli Wants is an American reality television series that premiered on April 11, 2010, on VH1 starring Chilli.
 The series chronicles Chilli's quest to find love with the help of Tionna T. Smalls, an author and relationship coach.
 Not only is she looking for love, but also a husband and hopes to have another baby.
 The series was renewed for a second season on May 26, 2010.